Aeration and Stripping of Volatile Gases

-WETS has installed or retrofitted hundreds of aeration and stripping systems for our clients in its over-40 year history, and in this time has developed a wide variety of high efficiency aeration and stripping processes and equipment.
+WETS has installed or retrofitted hundreds of aeration water treatment systems for our clients in its over-45 years history, and in this time has developed a wide variety of high efficiency aeration and stripping processes and equipment.
 Our designs are highly efficient for aeration, VOC stripping and gas stripping.
-Our unique distributor, vessel internal components, and in-house blower design exhibit very low pressure loss for an optimum flow distribution.
+Our unique distributor, vessel internal components, and in-house blower design exhibit very low-pressure loss for an optimum flow distribution.

-WETS aerators are widely used for iron and manganese oxidation and THM removal.
+WETS aerators are widely used for iron and manganese removal from water and THM removal.
 The aerator is designed to perform two basic functions, the introduction of oxygen into water for oxidation of undesirable compounds (typically iron and manganese), and the stripping of volatile compounds from the water (typically H2S and methane).

-In the typical aerator design, the aerator is elevated on a dedicated structure and treated water gravity drains into the ground storage tank (GST), sometimes through filters.
+In the typical configuration for an aerator in water treatment, the aerator is elevated on a dedicated structure and treated water gravity drains into the ground storage tank (GST), sometimes through filters.
 This is often referred to as an Elevated Aerator.
 There are also designs where the aerator is on the ground and the treated water is pumped to the GST (Ground Aerator).
 Ground Aerators are often a client preference, where the water treating facility is near a residential community and the visual of the elevated aerator is considered undesirable.

-For aerators performing an oxidation service, filters are often provided for solids removal downstream of the aerator, but not necessarily.
+For aerators performing an oxidation service, a gravity filtration system is often provided for solids removal downstream of the aerator, but not necessarily.
 Depending on the solids content, it may be permissible to forgo filtration, and allow the solids to settle in the GST.
 In these cases, provision would have to be made to take pump suction on the GST above the maximum anticipated build-up level.

 Aerator designs can differ in the means the air is introduced, how the water is introduced, the vessel internals and the use of cylindrical vs rectangular vessels, depending upon the service.
 WETS’ designs have generally been positive draft, with air introduced by a blower, with either dumped packing or slat trays.
 The water is introduced by a liquid distributor of a proprietary WETS design.
 There is typically no sparger for the air, given the relatively low gas rates and low pressure drop in the system.
 The WETS design will typically use a bed of dumped plastic packing for the contacting of the water and air.